Fast buying decisions at auto auctions require an accurate assessment of paintwork quality to determine a vehicle’s value.

 On-line sales further increase the need for pre or post sale detailed Condition Reports, as the consumer does not have the opportunity to verify the condition of the vehicle in person.
 Types of on-line sales now include: auction simulcasts where customers bid on-line against others physically attending an auction; Cyber (Smart) auctions where all bids are made on-line); Cyber lots (virtual automobile lots) where customers can browse and make purchases anytime); and dealer exchange sites that facilitates the buying and selling of wholesale vehicles (functions as an eBay for automobile dealers).

-The primary market for paint thickness meters is the $380 billion used vehicle remarketing industry.
-However, many of the same measurement principles and benefits exist in other automotive markets including body shops, painters, repainters, refinishers and detailers.
+The primary market for paint thickness meters is the estimated $1,400 billion used vehicle remarketing industry.
+However, many of the same measurement principles and benefits exist in other automotive markets including body shops, painters, repainters, refinishers, and detailers.
 Anyone with the need to control the amount of paint being applied or removed to a vehicle would recognize considerable benefits from a paint thickness meter.

 Large auto auction companies have dozens of locations and thousands of employees, with the largest moving up to 9000 vehicles per week from a single location.
 As part of their inspection, certification and reconditioning programs, auction houses often train and employ their own Condition Report Writers.
 Condition Report Writers may also work for specific dealers or as independents.